Lakes

 Paterson Lake

-Paterson Lake is located just north of grey lake which is on Brewster Lake Road.
-Turn onto the Paterson lake road just north of fry lake.
-Or you can reach the lake from the camp five mainline just above Brewster Lake.
+Lakes, Paterson Lake, Vancouver Island, BCPaterson Lake is located just north of Grey Lake, which is on Brewster Lake Road.
+Turn onto the Paterson Lake Road just north of Fry Lake.
+Or you can reach the lake from the camp 5 mainline just above Brewster Lake.
 This Lake has some great fishing in it.
 I remember coming to this lake when l was just 6 or 7, more than 50 years ago.
-A friend of my dad’s had a cabin at the east end of the lake and we would go and spend the weekend fishing the lake.
+A friend of my dad’s had a cabin at the east end of the lake, and we would go and spend the weekend fishing the lake.
 Read More….

 Pye Lake

-Pye Lake is a very deep lake surrounded by a vast forest and lots of wildlife, the camping is great and the fishing is wonderful.
-You have a good chance of seeing bears, wolves, cougars, elk, deer, or one of our smaller forest creatures like raccoons, pine martins, and squirrels.
-There are many types of birds here and the dragonflies on the shore of the lake are incredible to watch as they fly about catching other flying insects.
+Pye Lake, Vancouver Island, BCPye Lake is a very deep lake surrounded by a vast forest and lots of wildlife.
+The camping is great, and the fishing is wonderful.
+You have a good chance of seeing bears, wolves, cougars, elk, deer, or one of our smaller forest creatures like raccoons, pine martens, and squirrels.
+There are many types of birds here, and the dragonflies on the shore of the lake are incredible to watch as they fly about catching other flying insects.
 Read More….

 Regan Lake

-Regan Lake is a very nice little lake up in the oyster river area.
+Lakes, Regan Lake, Vancouver Island, BCRegan Lake is a very nice little lake up in the Oyster River area.
 You can reach the lake from the Comox logging mainline.
-This is a quiet lake most times, you will be the only ones here.
-There is plenty of wildlife to see here and you can see black bears, elk, deer, cougars, and wolves, along with the little ones like the raccoons, pine martins, and squirrels.
-The birdlife here is awesome, lots of songbirds and we always see red-tailed hawks here.
+This is a quiet lake most times; you will be the only ones here.
+There is plenty of wildlife to see here, and you can see black bears, elk, deer, cougars, and wolves, along with the little ones like the raccoons, pine martens, and squirrels.
+The birdlife here is awesome, lots of songbirds, and we always see red-tailed hawks here.
 Read More….

 Reginald Lake

-Reginald Lake is a premier lake for canoeing or kayaking lake.
-There are so many bays and islands to explore and the loons nest here in the summer months, you can hear them all day long.
+Lakes, Reginald Lake, Vancouver Island, BCReginald Lake is a premier lake for canoeing or kayaking.
+There are so many bays and islands to explore, and the loons nest here in the summer months; you can hear them all day long.
 There are lots of other waterfowl here as well.
 It’s awesome to just softly paddle around looking at these birds.
-Watch the water for beavers, we always see them here going about their business of being beavers.
+Watch the water for beavers; we always see them here going about their business of being beavers.
 Read More….

 Roberts Lake

-Roberts Lake is just north of Campbell River on the North Island Highway.
+Lakes, Roberts Lake, Vancouver Island, BCRoberts Lake is just north of Campbell River on the North Island Highway.
 There is a nice little store and restaurant there that serves awesome food and pastries.
 The last time l was there, there was a cool museum full of great stuff.
-There also were a number of cabins that you could rent.
-The lake is a deep lake right at the base of Menzies Mountain.
+There were also several cabins that you could rent.
+The lake is deep right at the base of Menzies Mountain.
 Read More….

 Schoen Lake

-Schoen Lake and the area give you access to wilderness hiking, fishing, and camping, the lake is one of the most beautiful lakes on Vancouver Island.
-The park is located northwest of Campbell River in the Nimpkish Valley, the park is a little more primitive than some parks, but the chance to view nature in all its glory more than makes up for the lack of modern amenities.
+Schoen Lake, Vancouver Island, BCSchoen Lake and the area give you access to wilderness hiking, fishing, and camping.
+The lake is one of the most beautiful lakes on Vancouver Island.
+The park is located northwest of Campbell River in the Nimpkish Valley.
+The park is a little more primitive than some parks, but the chance to view nature in all its glory more than makes up for the lack of modern amenities.
 This is a nice lake with breathtaking beauty all around it.
 Read More….

 Shawnigan Lake

-Shawnigan Lake is one of the more beautiful lakes on the east coast of Vancouver Island.
+Shawnigan Lake, Vancouver Island, BCShawnigan Lake is one of the more beautiful lakes on the east coast of Vancouver Island.
 A paved road circles the lake, giving access to the whole lake.
 The lake is an excellent lake for kayaks, canoes and is a favourite water ski lake on southern Vancouver Island.
-Windsurfing is getting to be popular here.
+Windsurfing is getting popular here.
 This is a beautiful lake, a true gem.
 Read More….

 Snakehead Lake